Editor’s note: This post was originally published in January of 2016 and has been updated for accuracy.

 How Deputy can help

 U.S. businesses should invest in a time tracking technology to avoid many of the time recording issues faced by most compliance lawsuits.
+See if Deputy is right for your business by signing up for a free trial below:

 Subscribe to the Deputy Blog to stay updated on workforce laws and how your business can stay compliant.